ava-labs/avalanche-docs/docs/quickstart/multisig-utxos-with-avalanchejs.md

 ## Import Multi-Sig UTXO From X to P-Chain

-After exporting the UTXOs from the source chain, it lies in the exported atomic memory i.e. these are neither on the source chain nor on the destination chain.
+After exporting the UTXOs from the source chain, it stays in the exported atomic memory i.e. these are neither on the source chain nor on the destination chain.
 Paste the following snippets into a new file `importP.js`.

 ### Import Dependencies